How it All Began

 By Georgia Stitt, Founder & President

-Month after month our group has grown, and we currently have over 100 women on the roster for the NYC chapter of women composers who write for the theater.
-Our extended online community has grown to include over 450 women music directors and we’re starting to see the benefits of having built this national network.
-We are forging new relationships with the women lyricists, bookwriters, directors, and producers in our industry and have built a database that allows you to find them and them to find each other.
+Month after month our group has grown, and we currently have over 150 women on the roster for the NYC chapter of women theater composers, as well as regional groups in the Midwest, Southern California, Nashville, Australia and the UK.
+Our extended online community has grown to include over 1000 women music directors, orchestrators, arrangers, copyists, music assistants, contractors, and pit musicians: a ferocious international network.
+We are forging new relationships with the women+ lyricists, bookwriters, directors, and producers in our industry and have built a Directory that allows you to find them and them to find each other.